|

 of piloting the Planter as well as other ships.
 The

-mer slave eventually went to Congress as the
+former slave eventually went to Congress as the

 representative of the South Carolina Sea Islands,